The Importance of Machine Learning for Data Scientists

 The machine learning field is constantly evolving.
 And along with evolution comes a rise in the demand and importance.
 There is one crucial reason why data scientists need machine learning, and that is: ‘High-value predictions that can guide better decisions and smart actions in real time without human intervention’.

-Machine learning as a technology helps analyse large chunks of data, easing the tasks of data scientists in an automated process and is gaining a lot of prominence and recognition.
+Machine learning as a technology helps analyze large chunks of data, easing the tasks of data scientists in an automated process and is gaining a lot of prominence and recognition.
 Machine learning has changed the way data extraction and interpretation works by involving automatic sets of generic methods that have replaced the traditional statistical techniques.

 So, how drastically is machine learning revolutionizing the data analysis avenue?

-Data analysis has traditionally been characterized by the trial and error approach – one that become impossible to use when there are large and heterogeneous data sets in question.
+Data analysis has traditionally been characterized by the trial and error approach – one that becomes impossible to use when there are large and heterogeneous data sets in question.
 It is for this very reason that big data was criticized for being overhyped.
 Availability of more data is directly proportional to the difficulty of bringing in new predictive models that work accurately.
 Traditional statistical solutions are more focused on static analysis that is limited to the analysis of samples that are frozen in time.
 Obviously enough, this could result in unreliable and inaccurate conclusions.

 Coming as a solution to all this chaos is Machine Learning proposing clever alternatives to analysing huge volumes of data.
 It a leap forward from the computer science, the statistics, and other emerging applications in the industry.
 Machine learning is able to produce accurate results and analysis by developing efficient and fast algorithms and data-driven models for real-time processing of this data.

 Machine learning and data science can work hand in hand.
 Take into consideration the definition of machine learning – the ability of a machine to generalize knowledge from data.
-Without data there is very little that machines can learn.
-If anything, the increase in usage of machine learning in many industries will act as a catalyst to push data science to increasing relevance.
+Without data, there is very little that machines can learn.
+If anything, the increase in usage of machine learning in many industries will act as a catalyst to push data science to increase relevance.
 Machine learning is only as good as the data it is given and the ability of algorithms to consume it.
 Going forward, basic levels of machine learning will become a standard requirement for data scientists.

 This being said, one of the most relevant data science skills is the ability to evaluate machine learning.
-In data science, there is no shortage of the cool stuff to do r the shiny new algorithms to throw at data.
+In data science, there is no shortage of the cool stuff to do the shiny new algorithms to throw at data.
 However, what it does lack is why things work and how to solve non-standard problems.
 Which is where machine learning will come into play.

 Simplilearn’s certification training